-Initial planting 5 hectares of wide-spaced Native Low-density Broadleaves = £5,600

-Ancillary capital items:
+Initial planting 10 hectares of wide-spaced Native Low-density Broadleaves = £5,600 Ancillary capital items:

 Deer Fence: 150 metres x £6.8 = £1,020

-Enhance/Modify Deer Fence: 250 metres x £2 = £500Ancillary costs as a percentage of total grant sought:
+Enhance/Modify Deer Fence: 250 metres x £2 = £500

+Ancillary costs as a percentage of the total costs of initial planting:

+£1,520 \div £5,600 = 27%

 10 POINTS - less than 10 per cent of the total capital cost for initial planting.

 Supplementary point - additional benefit

-- 1 POINT will be awarded, as an additional point, where: - applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent)
+- 1 POINT will be awarded, as an additional point, where:

+- applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent)

 Recent changes

-Section Change Previous text New text Eligibility criteria Clarification of the guidance.
-[1] Up to 20 per cent of the native broadleaves can be native woody shrubs as recommended for the chosen National Vegetation Classification woodland type(s) in Forestry Commission Bulletin 112.
-[1] Up to 20 per cent of the native broadleaves can be native woody shrubs as recommended for the chosen National Vegetation Classification woodland type(s) in Forestry Commission Bulletin 112.
-A higher per cent of native woody shrubs will be permitted in treeline and montane woodland.
+Section Change

+Scoring criteria We've changed the initial planting for 6 points figure from 5 to 10 hectares.

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.